-Sudan army announces withdrawal from el-Fasher, UN warns of RSF atrocities
+Sudan army withdraws from Darfur’s el-Fasher as UN warns of RSF atrocities

 Army chief admits retreat from last stronghold in Darfur as fears grow for the civilians trapped in the city.